The United Nations Office for Project Services (UNOPS)

 Ms. Geka first joined UNOPS in 1995 and rejoined the organization in 2018.
 She brings with her more than 25 years of experience in both the public and private sectors.
 As a trained economist with a speciality in environment and sustainable development, Ms. Geka's career has spanned various entities within the UN family, including the UN Development Programme, the UN Environment Programme and the UN Office for Disaster Risk Reduction, where she has held various managerial-level roles overseeing strategic planning, partnerships, operations, M&E and administration, as well as environment, humanitarian and health portfolios.

-Ms. Gonçalves joined UNOPS in 2021 as Deputy Director for the Africa Region.
+Ms. Gonçalves joined UNOPS in 2021 as Deputy Director for the Africa Region and became Acting Director for the Africa Region in November 2022.
 Prior to joining UNOPS, she held several managerial roles in the private sector in Africa, including Aggreko in Southern and Central Africa, SGS in Angola, and Bureau Veritas in Angola and Mozambique.
 Ms. Gonçalves holds a Bachelor of Engineering in Industrial Engineering from Beira Interior University, Portugal.
 She also completed postgraduate courses at Columbia Business School in Leading Strategic Growth and at Rutgers University in Managerial Excellence in Sales.

 Ms. Kaloti has over 20 years of experience in the UN system, governmental and non-governmental sectors in humanitarian and development affairs.
 Prior to joining UNOPS in 2013 as the Sub-Regional Business Development Advisor in Amman, Ms. Kaloti worked for the Iraq Resident Coordinator, the UN Development Group Iraq Trust Fund-UNDP and the UN Children’s Fund in Palestine.
 Previously, Ms. Kaloti worked as a Senior Director at the General Directorate for Training and Administrative Development with the Palestinian Authority.
 She has also worked on technical assistance projects in Palestine, and served as a Board Member for a number of non-governmental organizations.
 Prior to her appointment as Director for the Middle East Region in 2015, Ms. Kaloti was the Director of the UNOPS Office in Amman.